Satisfaction with private health funds slumps

 This means a significant proportion of clients may consider cancelling or switching their current policies.

 In October, we reported complaints to the Private Health Insurance Ombudsman had risen substantially since 2013.
-This is unsurprising, given most Aussies believe private health insurers are motivated by money.
+This is unsurprising, given most Aussies believe private health funds are motivated by money.

 The decline in private health satisfaction is worrying, considering Australia has "reached a crisis point" in public hospital funding.
 Waiting times are up and bed numbers down.